 In accordance with a directive dated January 22, 2010 by the Director of State Operations - Office of Taxpayer Accountability, all state agency contracts, grants, and purchase orders executed after February 28, 2010 shall contain a provision requiring that contractors and grantees accept electronic payments.
-Additional information and authorization forms are available at the State Comptroller's website at the State Comptroller's website.
+Additional information and authorization forms are available at the Office of the New York State Comptroller.